SS La Provence: Armed merchant cruiser Provence II

 The ship was taken over by the French government to become the French Navy's Provence II, an armed merchant cruiser that was converted to a troopship in order to support the Gallipoli Campaign and Macedonian campaign in World War I. Provence II was transporting troops from France to Salonika when she was sunk by the German U-boat commanded by Lothar von Arnauld de la Perière south of Cape Matapan.
 The ship listed so quickly that many of the lifeboats could not be used.
 There were 742 survivors.
 Nearly 1,000 people were killed in the sinking.

 Contemporary reports from Paris indicated nearly 4,000 persons aboard and 3,130 lives lost.
 Modern accounts of losses revise those numbers downward to about 1,700 troops aboard and under 1,000 lost.
-The wartime reports from Paris for losses in this one sinking are quite close to the total, 3,180, for three troop ships sunk in connection with the Salonika troop movements: Provence II, (October 1916) and (Januari 1917).
+The wartime reports from Paris for losses in this one sinking are quite close to the total, 3,180, for three troop ships sunk in connection with the Salonika troop movements: Provence II, (October 1916) and (January 1917).

 The Sydney Morning Herald for 8 March 1916, and several other English-language papers, reported:

 M. Bokanowski, a French Deputy, who is one of the survivors of the French auxiliary cruiser Provence, which was torpedoed and sunk in the Mediterranean, narrates that a battalion of the Third Colonial Infantry was aboard.
 There was no lamentation, and there was no panic, though the ship was sinking rapidly and the boilers exploding.

 Captain Vesco, he states, remained on the bridge, calmly giving orders, and finally cried, "Adieu, mes enfants."
 The men clustered on the foredeck, and replied, "Vive la France."
 Then the Provence made a sudden plunge, and the foredeck rose perpendicularly above the water.

 A British patrol and a French torpedo boat picked up the survivors after they had been 18 hours in the water.
 Many died or went mad before the rescue ships arrived.